 How long do coronavirus vaccines stay effective?

-Both the Moderna and the Pfizer vaccines, which have accounted for more than 95% of U.S. vaccinations so far, remain highly effective for at least six months after the second shot.
+Both the Moderna and the Pfizer vaccines, which have accounted for more than 95% of U.S. vaccinations so far, remain highly effective for at least five to six months after the second shot.
 That’s based on the companies’ April announcements based on vaccinations among clinical-trial participants who received their first shots in summer 2020.
 As of early May 2021, Johnson & Johnson, maker of the third COVID-19 vaccine that has been granted U.S. Food and Drug Administration emergency authorization in the United States, had not disclosed data on longer-term effectiveness.

 Will these vaccines’ effectiveness wane over time?